Pelvic and Coccyx Pain

 Sayer Pelvic Pain Clinics' unique neuromusculoskeletal approach to Pelvic pain.

+N.B.
 The first step, in consultation with your GP, is obviously to exclude any previous pathological, urological or gynaecological causes of your pelvic pain.
-Once these have been eliminated as a source or cause of the problem, the persistent symptoms of pelvic pain can be examined and often successfully treated by a multi-disciplinary team of manipulation therapists and physiotherapists.
+Once these have been eliminated as a source or cause of the problem, the persistent symptoms of pelvic pain can be examined and often successfully treated by our unique multi-disciplinary team of manipulation therapists and physiotherapists

 Diagnosis depends on a thorough history and physical examination of the complex interaction between all structures leading inevitably to complex dysfunction throughout the body.
 Leg-length differences of a centimetre or more, for example, can cause significant pelvic tilt and shearing forces at the sacro-iliac and hip joints which in time can cause degenerative changes in these joints.
 We can address this with graduated heel-lifts to balance the leg-length and spine.

-Following a thorough initial chiropractic musculoskeletal evaluation and digital standing x-ray's to confirm your diagnosis we use specific connective tissue manipulation, acupuncture or myofascial release to reduce muscle spasm and nerve compression and consequent inflammation.
+Following a thorough initial chiropractic musculoskeletal evaluation and, where necessary digital standing x-rays to diagnose your problem, we use specific connective tissue manipulation, acupuncture or myofascial release to reduce muscle spasm and nerve compression and consequent inflammation.
 Specific joint manipulation, physical therapy ‘nerve tissue tension releases’, neural mobilisation and local medical acupuncture help regain function.
 Misalignment or fixation of the pelvis, sacro-iliac joints, facet or sacro-coccygeal joints with associated muscular spasms are usually interrelated factors.

 The compression or irritation of obturator, ilioinguinal or genito-femoral nerves can cause intermittent and poorly localised shooting or burning pain in the pelvis, front and inner thighs aggravated even by light touch in the nerve distribution.
 Treatment with pelvic joint mobilisation, deep muscle trigger points and acupuncture, stretches and exercises help to resolve this nerve irritation.
 Referral for surgery to release a trapped nerve is extremely rarely necessary.